 Complete a Free Case Evaluation form now

-A Baton Rouge motorcycle accident lawyer at Morris Bart, LLC is here to help you pursue damages after your Baton Rouge motorcycle accident.
-To find out what options you have for recovering compensation for your injuries, call (225) 341-5694 for a free, no-risk consultation.
+A Baton Rouge motorcycle accident lawyer at Morris Bart, LLC can help you pursue damages.
+To find out what options you have for recovering compensation for your injuries, we offer a free, no-risk consultation.

 to find a Morris Bart office near you.